 Arthur Branch: The last thing I want is for this to turn into another Scopes trial.

 John Scopes was a teacher who was put on trial during the 1920s for teaching Darwin's theory of evolution.
 Clarence Darrow represented him.
 This case was very controversial because it was considered anti-Christian to teach such theories.
 Scopes was convicted but later pardoned.
 The Scopes trial was the inspiration for the play Inherit the Wind by Jerome Lawrence and Robert E. Lee.
 This was later made into a movie by the same name starring Spencer Tracy and Gene Kelly.

 This episode appears to be ripped from the headlines of the Ann Coulter controversies.
-Ann Coulter, a Conservative political activist, has gained a reputation for being biased against gays, minorities and Liberals, and is often disagreed with by members of the Republican party.
-She has also given several speeches at college campuses worldwide (including Arizona, Connecticut, and South Florida) that have also ended with mass protests and at one speech a pie was even thrown at her.
-The resemblance is even noted on-screen when one character comments that '[Judith Barlow] makes Ann Coulter look like Mary Poppins.'
+Ann Coulter, a Conservative political commentator, has gained a reputation for being biased against gays, minorities and Liberals.
+Some Republican party members, her viewing base, often disagree with her beliefs and theories.
+She has also given several speeches at college campuses worldwide (including those in Arizona, Connecticut, and South Florida) that have ended with mass protests.
+At one speech, a pie was even thrown at her.
+The resemblance between the character and Coulter is noted on-screen when another character comments that, "[Judith Barlow] makes Ann Coulter look like Mary Poppins."